The

 computer!
 Practically speaking, a 9-volt battery could be

-for U101.
+was substituted for U101.

 - You may substitute your own input/output